elastic/integrations/packages/golang/docs/README.md

 ## Overview

 The Golang integration allows you to monitor a [Golang](https://go.dev/) application.
 Go is a statically typed, compiled programming language designed at Google.
 It is syntactically similar to C, but with memory safety, garbage collection, structural typing, and CSP-style concurrency.
-It is often referred to as Golang because of its former domain name, golang.org, but its proper name is Go.
+It is often referred to as Golang.

 Use the Golang integration to:
 - Gain insights into heap statistics.
 - Create visualizations to monitor, measure and analyze the state of heap.

 ## Data streams

 The Golang integration collects metrics using [expvar](https://pkg.go.dev/expvar) package.
 Metrics are exported on "/debug/vars" endpoint after [importing](https://pkg.go.dev/expvar#:~:text=into%20your%20program%3A-,import%20_%20%22expvar%22,-Index%20%C2%B6) expvar package and adding an HTTP handler.